myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 # Motivation

  [TAP `1.3` installation procedures](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-install-intro.html) are really complicated and easy to make *"human mistakes"*.
-This projects is inteneded to provide following benefits
+This projects is intended to provide following benefits
 - provide comprehensive scripts that *"suggest clear install/update steps"* by following exact the same procedure from TAP public docs.
 - cover single cluster and [multi cluster installation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-multicluster-about.html) by profile(full,view,build,run) based scripts
 - provide scripts that requires minimal typing and confirm steps that *"lower human mistakes"*
-- can *"seperate sensitive config files from scripts"*
+- can *"separate sensitive config files from scripts"*
-- considered internet-ristricted environment.
+- considered internet-restricted environment.
-- straight forward project sturcture and file naming to follow installation steps.
+- straight forward project structure and file naming to follow installation steps.
 - easy to modify scripts for the future change with minimal efforts with shared structure.

-This Scripts is not intened to
+This Scripts is not intended to
 - provides Gitops model based TAP installation.

 Following scripts are compatible for TAP `1.3` and only tested on